Konstantin Kalinin

 Which, in operational terms, is the highest compliment.

-Next, we’ll cover the last workflow: proactive onboarding outreach — the one that helps trial users succeed without spamming them or letting an agent freestyle in their inbox.
+The last workflow, onboarding outreach, helps trial users succeed without spamming them or letting an agent freestyle in their inbox.

 Free-trial users are a special kind of support problem.